Capcom U.S.A. Inc. v. Data East Corp.: Ruling

 The trial took place on October 31, 1994.
 Judge William H. Orrick Jr. stated that there was strong evidence that Data East set out to imitate the success of Street Fighter II, noting similarities such as a "Chun-Li clone" (referring to Feilin) and several comparable special moves.
 The court noted that "of the eight pairs of characters and twenty-seven special moves at issue, three characters and five special moves in Fighter’s History are similar to protectable characters and special moves in Street Fighter II".
 Although the court determined that several moves were similar, the court also noted that "Street Fighter II has a total universe of twelve characters and six hundred and fifty moves.
 Capcom concedes, as it must, that the vast majority of the moves are unprotectable because they are commonplace kicks and punches."

-In the end, Capcom lost the case on grounds that the copied elements were excluded from copyright protection, as generic scènes à faire.
+Capcom lost the case on grounds that the copied elements were excluded from copyright protection, as generic scènes à faire.
 Judge Orrick applied a legal principle known as the merger doctrine, where courts will not extend copyright protection if it effectively gives someone a monopoly over an idea.
 The court affirmed that "copyright protection does not encompass games as such, since they consist of abstract rules and play ideas.
 It follows, therefore, that audiovisual works like the two presently before the Court are largely unprotectable games."